chuynh18/itunes-backup-renamer-go/README.md

 itunes-backup-renamer is a quick and dirty Go program that renames the human-unfriendly filenames created by iTunes and renames them back into their original filenames.

+It currently recovers the following from iTunes backups:
+* Photos and videos taken with the device's camera
+* Photos and videos sent/received as SMS attachments (technically MMS but whatever)
+* Contact information (not all fields, just some of the important ones)

 ## Quick!
 How do I use this?!

 1. Create an **unencrypted** iTunes backup of your iOS device.